Raj of Sarawak: World War II and decline

 Lacking air protection, Sarawak, together with rest of the island, fell to the Japanese and Vyner took sanctuary in Australia.
-Many of the British and Australian soldiers captured after the fall of Malaya and Singapore were brought to Borneo and held as prisoners of war (POWs) in Batu Lintang camp in Sarawak and Sandakan camp in neighbouring North Borneo.
+Many of the British and Australian soldiers captured after the fall of Malaya and Singapore were brought to Borneo and held as prisoners of war in Batu Lintang camp in Sarawak and Sandakan camp in North Borneo.
 The Japanese military authorities placed the southern part of Borneo under the navy, while its army were responsible for management of the north.
-As part of the Allied Campaign to retake their possessions in the East, Allied forces were then sent to Borneo in the Borneo Campaign and liberated the island.
+As part of the Allied Campaign to retake their possessions in the East, Allied forces were sent to Borneo in the Borneo Campaign and liberated the island.
 The Australian Imperial Force (AIF) played a significant role in the mission.
 The Allies' Z Special Unit provided intelligence gathering which facilitated the AIF landings.
 Most of the major towns of Sarawak were bombed during this period.
-The war ended on 15 August 1945 following the Japanese surrender and the administration of Sarawak was undertaken by the British Military Administration (BMA) from September.
-Vyner returned to administer Sarawak but decided to cede it to the British government as a Crown Colony on 1 July 1946 due to lack of resources to finance reconstruction.
+The war ended on 15 August 1945 following the Japanese surrender and the administration of Sarawak was undertaken by the British Military Administration from September.
+Vyner returned to administer Sarawak but decided to cede it to the British government as a Crown colony on 1 July 1946 due to a lack of resources to finance reconstruction.

 Government

-Prior to the establishment of the Sarawak Administrative Service under the second Rajah, there had been no formal civil administration.
+Prior to the establishment of the Sarawak Administrative Service under Charles Brooke, there had been no formal civil administration.
 The civil service recruited Europeans, mainly British officers, to run district outstations where the residents became exposed to and trained in many British and European methods and culture, while retaining the customs of the indigenous people.
 After the acquisition of more territory, Sarawak was divided into five divisions, each headed by a Resident.
-A Resident's job is to establish law and order, convene courts to settle disputes, punish crimes, be accessible at all times to the natives, and "gain the confidence of the chiefs of the wilder tribes and to lead them to accept the Sarawak flag and the benefits of the Rajah's government".
+A Resident's job was to establish law and order, convene courts to settle disputes, punish crimes, be accessible at all times to the natives, and "gain the confidence of the chiefs of the wilder tribes and to lead them to accept the Sarawak flag and the benefits of the Rajah's government".
 The Rajahs also encouraged the establishment of schools, healthcare services and transport.

+At least 24 forts were built throughout Sarawak during the Brooke era, which were primarily used as administrative centres and centres for defence.

 The government worked to restore peace where piracy and tribal feuds had grown rampant and its success depended ultimately on the co-operation of the native village headmen, while the Native Officers acted as a bridge.
 The Sarawak Rangers was established in 1862 as a para-military force of the raj.
 It was superseded by the Sarawak Constabulary in 1932 as a police force, with 900 members mainly comprising Dayaks and Malays.

 As a British protected state, all foreign relations were conducted under the purview of the British government although internally remaining an independent state ruled by the Rajahs.
 According to an agreement signed on 14 June 1888, it was stipulated: